 In this session I will present some popular communications campaigns and what we can learn from their success (think Bell Let’s Talk or even, yes, Kony 2012).
 I will also speak to my own success in supporting mental health initiatives and in particular, the Canadian Mental Health Association (CMHA).
 In recent years I have organized charity soccer tournaments for the CMHA and have helped guide their national Ride Don’t Hide event.
 Throughout the session, I will discuss how communications professionals can make a real difference, as well as the personal and societal benefits of doing so.

 Born and raised in Waterloo Region, Quinn Silbermann is a writer through and through.
 He graduated from the University of Waterloo with a degree in Honours English: Rhetoric & Professional Writing and a Digital Media Studies Specialization.
-Since graduation, he has been establishing himself as a subject matter expert and resident wordsmith in his role as Corporate Communications & Brand Specialist, at a Kitchener-based financial services company.
+Since graduation, he has been establishing himself as a subject matter expert and resident wordsmith in his role as Communications & Brand Manager, at a Kitchener-based financial services company.
 He is also a published poet and dedicated mental health advocate who has run grassroots charity events.